Maritime Special Purpose Force

-A Maritime Special Purpose Force (MSPF) was a United States Marine Corps specialized sub-unit of a Marine expeditionary unit (special operations capable) (MEU(SOC)).
-A MSPF was deployed to give the commanders low profile, two-platoon surgical emplacement in the accessible littoral regions.
-The MSPF provided the enhanced operational capability and precision skills to complement, enable, and execute selected conventional, maritime special operations.
-They could also perform operations not resident in traditional amphibious raid companies.
+A Maritime Special Purpose Force (MSPF) is a United States Marine Corps specialized sub-unit of a Marine expeditionary unit (special operations capable) (MEU(SOC)).
+A MSPF is deployed to give the commanders low profile, two-platoon surgical emplacement in the accessible littoral regions.
+The MSPF provides the enhanced operational capability and precision skills to complement, enable, and execute selected conventional, maritime special operations.
+They can also perform operations not resident in traditional amphibious raid companies.

-The MSPF provided the MEUs with rapid direct action capabilities.
-They were also responsible for in extremis hostage rescue (IHR) in urban areas.
+The MSPF provides the MEUs with rapid direct action capabilities.
+They are also responsible for in extremis hostage rescue (IHR) in urban areas.

-A MSPF could not operate independently of its parent MEU(SOC), on which it relies for logistics, intelligence, communications, transportation, and fire support.
-However, it was capable of conducting operations with, or in support of the operators of the United States special operations forces.
-The MSPF's task organization was often conformed as an addition of the Amphibious Ready Group’s Naval Special Warfare Task Unit detachment.
+A MSPF cannot operate independently of its parent MEU(SOC), on which it relies for logistics, intelligence, communications, transportation, and fire support.
+However, it is capable of conducting operations with, or in support of the operators of the United States special operations forces.
+The MSPF's task organization is often conformed as an addition of the Amphibious Ready Group’s Naval Special Warfare Task Unit detachment.

-As of 2013 the term MEU(SOC) is obsolete.
-Marine expeditionary units (MEU) have since 2012 had a Maritime Raid Force (MRF) built around their Force Reconnaissance detachment.
+From 2013 to 2023, MEU(SOC)s were defunct including the integral MSPF.
+MEUs had a Maritime Raid Force (MRF) the successor of the MSPF.
+In July 2023, II Marine Expeditionary Force certified the first MEU(SOC) in over a decade including the integral MSPF.